Contact Info

 Q: How do I find out when I am scheduled for an aptitude test?

-You will receive a letter in the mail with your test date and time.
+You will receive an email with your test date and time.

 Q: I have hours in the field already; can I still apply?